 Apple recently became the first American company worth over $1 trillion, further cementing their place as one of the most successful businesses in history.
-We’re curious (and we bet you are too!) about the secrets to Apple’s success.
+We’re curious (and we bet you are too!) about the secrets to Apple’s leadership that led to is success.
 Feedback is key, of course.
 How do the top Apple leaders approach feedback?
 How do they use it to be more effective in their role?
 Read on to find out.

 Tim Cook: CEO of Apple

 Tim Cook was at the helm as Apple’s ascended to the $1 trillion market cap.
 Before he became CEO in 2011, he worked under the leadership of Steve Jobs and regularly received his feedback.
 Here is Tim’s advice on the importance of approaching feedback in an active manner:

 “It’s incumbent to not just listen to points of view but to actually solicit them.
 If you’re not, you quickly become insular and live in the echo chamber."

 Apple has more than 123,000 full-time employees across 500 retail stores in 24 countries.
 Tim is regularly in the public eye and hey, everyone has an opinion on what Apple should and should not be doing.
 So how does Tim Cook know who to listen to and how to tune out the noise?
 Tim said he can no longer listen to everyone but has a system for prioritizing what’s most important:

 “I weight the feedback that is most thoughtful.
 That doesn’t mean polite—I don’t mind people saying I’m ugly or whatever.
 It’s just, what level of thought is it?”